mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 -----

 <i>
 **Glenn Fiedler** is the founder and president of [The Network Protocol Company](http://thenetworkprotocolcompany.com) where he helps clients network their games.
-Prior to starting his own company he was a senior programmer at Respawn Entertainment working on Titanfall 1 and 2.
+Prior to starting his own company he worked at Respawn Entertainment on Titanfall 1 and 2.

 Glenn is also the author of several popular series of articles on game networking and physics at [gafferongames.com](http://www.gafferongames.com), and is the author of the open source network libraries [libyojimbo](http://www.libyojimbo.com) and [netcode.io](http://netcode.io)